pablopunk/bashy/readme.md

 ~/repos/bashy at master $
 ```

-NOTE: Since 10.10.2018 `bashy` does not support branch status on subdirectories of a repo.
+NOTE: Since version *2.5.0* `bashy` does not support branch status on subdirectories of a repo.
 This decision meant a 2x increase in performance.

 ## Benchmarks